Average Customer Review:

 With rechargeable batteries, you have to make a tradeoff between power and service life.
 High-power batteries, which can store over 2,400 mAh of charge, last longer both in your devices and on the shelf.
-However, they can't be discharged and recharged as many times as lower-powered batteries that hold just 2,000 mAh.
+However, they can't be discharged and recharged as many times as lower-powered batteries that hold between 1,000 and 2,000 mAh.
 So the best battery for you is one that delivers as much power as you need, but no more.

-However, Eneloop Pro batteries don't have nearly as long a lifespan as the regular Eneloops.
-Panasonic says they can be recharged up to 500 times, but professional tests say otherwise.
+However, this high-powered battery has its downsides.
+Not only is the Eneloop Pro one of the priciest rechargeable batteries on the market, it also doesn't have as long a lifespan as other options.
+Panasonic claims that these batteries can be recharged up to 500 times, but professional tests say otherwise.
 In one test, the batteries are still going strong after 60 recharges, but they fail before making it to 100.
-Another downside of the AA Eneloop Pro is that it's slightly wider in diameter than a standard AA battery, so it won't fit into all devices.
+Another downside of the AA Eneloop Pro is that their dimensions appear to vary slightly from those of a standard AA battery, and we see some reports of the batteries not fitting in some devices.

 If you're looking for the battery with the longest possible service life, sources point to the Eneloop Rechargeable as your best choice.
 According to Panasonic, the latest generation of Eneloops can be recharged up to 2,100 times.
 No one has ever tested this claim fully, but the batteries make it handily through 200 charging cycles in one professional test with no discernible drop in charge capacity.
 Also, some users at Amazon say their batteries are still going strong after years of regular use.